-where $g_{\mu\nu}(x)$ is a Riemannian metric tensor and $e^{\,\alpha(x)}$ is a dynamical dilation factor accounting for spacetime inflation, both of which are presumed to depend upon the details of matter distribution and dynamics.
-As in GR, $g_{\mu\nu}(x)$ contains the information about the gravitational forces locally acting on geometry and matter, whereas $e^{2\alpha(x)}$ contains the information about the global dilation properties of geometry and matter production during the inflationary epoch.
+where $g_{\mu\nu}(x)$ is a pseudo--Riemannian metric tensor and $e^{\alpha(x)}$ is a geometric degree of freedom accounting for possible local changes of spacetime scale (not a gauge), both of which are presumed to depend on the details of matter distribution and its dynamics.
+In particular, $g_{\mu\nu}(x)$ is presumed to contain information about the gravitational forces locally acting on the matter field, and $e^{2\alpha(x)}$ information about possible dilation of geometry and matter fields during the inflationary epoch.